 - 5.1 The Trust recognises the right of The Union's members to elect from their numbers, representatives and officials to act on their behalf and that the function of the representatives and officials are important duties in addition to their duties as employees of the Trust. - The election and duties of representatives and officials shall be determined by the Unions who will notify the Trust of their representatives and the constituency they represent.
-The Unions will also notify the Trust of any changes to these and provide a new list annually. - 5.3 The facilities afforded under the Trust Time-off for Trade unions duties and activities policy to any representative or official shall be withdrawn in the event that: - a) He or she resigns the Union appointment for which the facilities had been granted
+The Unions will also notify the Trust of any changes to these and provide a new list annually. - 5.3 The facilities afforded under the Trust Time-off for Trade unions duties and activities policy to any representative or official shall be withdrawn in the event that: - a) He or she resigns the Union appointment for which the facilities had beengranted Or - b) The Unions notify the Trust in writing that the person has ceased to be a representative or official of the Union. - c) He or she ceases to be employed by the Trust. - 5.4 Protected time and the provision of facilities will be provided in accordance with the Trust policy on Time-off for Trade Union duties and activities outlined in Appendix A. - 5.5 It is the responsibility of the unions to ensure that their representatives are appropriately briefed and trained in their duties, the rules and practices of their Unions and the appropriate agreements and procedures and the practice of employee relations generally. - 5.6 Responsibility for fees and expenses for training of representative's rests with the Unions. - 5.7 The Employer will undertake the check-off of trade union subscriptions for any employee requesting this facility, whereby the union subscriptions will be deducted from the wages/salaries of union members and paid to the union each month with no charge to the union.